 - Toss sweet potatoes with cornstarch mixture.

-- Spray well with oil.
+- Spray or toss with oil.

 - Arrange potatoes in a single layer on a parchment-lined baking sheet.
 Bake until golden brown.